DTAJ095/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 6: Create a script that creates a new local variable.

 Script 7: Create a script that creates a new global variable.

+Script 8: Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.